MicrosoftDocs/azure-databases-docs/articles/cosmos-db/table/security/how-to-get-signed-in-identity.md

 #Customer Intent: As a developer, I want to get my current signed-in identity for Azure CLI, so that my security team can grant me role-based access control permissions to access Azure resources.
 ---

-# Get the signed in account's identity for Azure CLI
+# Get the signed in account's identity to use with Azure services to connect to Azure Cosmos DB for Table

 [!INCLUDE[Table](../../includes/appliesto-table.md)]